WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

 1. **Load the Data**
 • Use Pandas to load the dataset and inspect the data.

-2. **Perform Data Cleaning with nltk**
+2. **Perform Data Cleaning with `nltk` library**
-•	Use Regular Expressions (REGEX) to remove irrelevant information such as URLs, mentions, and hashtags.
+•	Use Regular Expressions (REGEX) to remove irrelevant information such as URLs, mentions, and hashtags from the library `re`
 •	Convert all text to lowercase to ensure uniformity.
-•	Apply lemmatization to reduce words to their base forms.
+•	Apply lemmatization to reduce words to their base forms using `WordNetLemmatizer` from `nltk`
-•	Remove stop words to focus on meaningful words.
+•	Remove stop words to focus on meaningful words using `stopwords` from `nltk.corpus`
 •	Tokenize the cleaned text.

 3. **Perform Exploratory Data Analysis**
 •	Analyze positive and negative sentiments by company.
 •	Visualize the distribution of sentiment labels using bar charts and value counts.
-•	Visualize the top 10 most common words.
+•	Visualize the top 10 most common words using `matplotlib` and `seaborn`
-•	Create word clouds for positive, negative, and neutral tweets.
+•	Create word clouds for positive, negative, and neutral tweets using `wordcloud`

 4. **Vectorize the Text Data with TFidfVectorizer**
-•	 Use TF-IDF vectorizer  to convert the text data into numeric form.
+•	 Use `TFidfVectorizer` from `sklearn.feature_extraction.text`  to convert the text data into numeric form.

 5. **Iteratively Build and Evaluate Baseline and Ensemble Models**
 •	Use Pipelines to build and tune Logistic Regression and Naive Bayes Models.